-Halil AYTOP a, , Fikret SAYGIN b, Orhan DENGIZ c, Pelin ALABOZ d
+Halil AYTOP a, \, Fikret SAYGIN b, Orhan DENGİZ c, Pelin ALABOZ d

-^a Soil and Water Resources Department, East Mediterranean Transitional Zone Agriculture of Institute, T.R.
-Ministry of Agriculture and Forestry, Kahramanmaras, Türkiye

-^b Sivas University of Science and Technology, Faculty of Agriculture Sciences and Technology, Plant Production and Technology Department, Sivas, Türkiye

-^c Ondokuz Mayıs University, Faculty of Agriculture, Department of Soil Science and Plant Nutrition, Samsun,
+- a Soil and Water Resources Department, East Mediterranean Transitional Zone Agriculture of Institute, T.R.
+Ministry of Agriculture and Forestry, Kahramanmaras, Türkiye - b Sivas University of Science and Technology, Faculty of Agriculture Sciences and Technology, Plant Production and Technology Department, Sivas, Türkiye - c Ondokuz Mayıs University, Faculty of Agriculture, Department of Soil Science and Plant Nutrition, Samsun, Türkiye - d Isparta University of Applied Sciences, Faculty of Agriculture, Department of Soil Science and Plant Nutrition, Isparta, Türkiye

-Türkiye

-^d Isparta University of Applied Sciences, Faculty of Agriculture, Department of Soil Science and Plant Nutrition, national Symposium

-Isparta, Türkiye

-Halil Aytop halilaytop@gmail.com Landslide susceptibility is a term that expresses the probability of a landslide disaster occurring in a region.
+Landslide susceptibility is a term that expresses the probability of a landslide disaster occurring in a region.
 Producing susceptibility maps before a landslide occurs in any region is important in terms of recognizing geological hazards in advance and managing topographic processes in a more controlled manner.
 In the study, Landslide susceptibility map of Kahramanmaraş's Andırın district was obtained by using slope, aspect, elevation, major soil groups, rainfall amount, normalized difference vegetation index (NDVI), distance to fault lines, distance to the stream, distance to the road, lithology and land use parameters.
 Priority values were obtained by weighting the evaluated parameters with Fuzzy AHP and landslide susceptibility was evaluated in 5 classes: very low, low, medium, high and very high.
-As a result of the study, approximately 10% was evaluated as low in landslide susceptibility classification.
+As a result of the study, approximately 19% of the area was evaluated as high and very high, and approximately 10% was evaluated as low in landslide susceptibility classification.

-Keywords: Andırın, Landslide, Fuzzy AHP, Geographic Information Systems, Land Use
+Keywords: Andırın, Landslide, Fuzzy AHP, Geographic Information Systems, Land Use halilaytop@gmail.com